 The key ground rule in tuning is to only change one variable at a time, and then analyze the results.
-If you change two or more variables, and your arrow flight gets a little better or worse, you don't know which change caused the results and creates even more confusion.
+If you change two or more variables, and your arrow flight gets a little better or worse, you don't know which change caused the results which creates even more confusion.
 Your shooting form must be fairly consistent, if not, erratic arrow flight will occur even with a properly tuned bow.
 That doesn't mean you have to be a great shot, as long as you can shoot a "group", you'll be able to determine needed changes and get closer to perfection.
 Lastly, never make adjustments based on the flight of just one arrow, base your adjustments on the average between several arrows, especially wood arrows where spine consistency and straightness can be a problem.
 Basing your adjustments on the average of many arrows helps remove the flaws in our form leaving only equipment problems.

 The detailed descriptions below are for a right-handed shooter.
 Up and down adjustments with the nock point are the same if you are right handed or left handed.
 Left or right adjustments however are reversed.
 For explanation purposes, all discussions will be for right handed shooters.
 If you are left handed just reverse all left/right indications.

 BARE SHAFT PLANNING